belgianmobileid/doc/index.md

   <div class="home-grid">
     <article class="home-card">
       <h3>How deeplinks work</h3>
-      <p>End-to-end overview of how a deeplink hands off from your app to itsme® and back.</p>
+      <p>End-to-end overview of how a deeplink hands off from your app to itsme and back.</p>
       <div class="home-card__links">
         <a href="deeplinks-overview">Read the overview →</a>
       </div>